 You can add cooked barley into your bowl of oats for breakfast, or keep yourself hydrated by boiling your own barely water.

-Besides being an excellent source of vitamin A, carrots also contain beta-carotene, which helps to boost breastmilk supply and offer our body with healthy carbohydrates.
-You can juice it and drink it, eat it raw or add to your dishes.
+Besides being an excellent source of vitamin A, carrots also contain beta-carotene, which helps to boost breastmilk supply and offer our body healthy carbohydrates.
+You can juice it and drink it, eat it raw or add it to your dishes.

 9. Cumin seeds

 Spices and spicy foods are actually enticing to babies.
 Cumin seeds are commonly used as a seasoning to add flavour to the dishes.

 A source of iron, cumin seeds can help resolve digestive issues and relieve bloating and constipation.
 Apart from using it as a seasoning, you can add boiled cumin seeds into a cup of milk as a bedtime drink.

 This article was first published in The New Age Parents e-magazine.

 Are you breastfeeding mum?
 Download our breastfeeding guide here for tips and advice.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.